executors/executors/explanatory.md

 [^future_footnote]: For now, the only type which satisfies `Future` is `std::experimental::future`, specified by the Concurrency TS.
 We expect the requirements of `Future` to be elaborated by a separate proposal.

+## Property Requests via `.require` and `.prefer`

+Executors may optionally implement the member functions `.require` or `.prefer` to receive property requests from clients.
+In the case of our `inline_executor` example, `.require` can receive requests for always-blocking execution, which all `inline_executor`s natively provide.
+The result of this function is simply a copy of the executor.

 ## Execution Agent Creation via Execution Functions